-Grilled cheese with Doritos is where real grilled cheese fans earn their stripes.
-Four kinds of cheese, brown sugar bacon, avocado, pico de gallo, thick sourdough slices, and the crowning glory—a handful of Nacho Cheese Doritos stuffed inside.
+Grilled cheese with Doritos on sourdough is where real grilled cheese fans earn their stripes.
+Four kinds of cheese, brown sugar, bacon, avocado, pico de gallo, thick sourdough slices, and the crowning glory—a handful of Nacho Cheese Doritos stuffed inside.
 Yeah, that’s right.
 It’s even better than it sounds…and it sounds incredible.
+Comfort food personified.

 - 1 tablespoon brown sugar